systematic-magic/AgingPubMed/research_papers_html.rst

 **17.1.1.
 Supplementary Figures**

-Figures will most often be kept in one PDF.
-Occasionally, unusually large figures may be kept separately.
+Figures can appear in one file or in separate files (regardless of size).

-- When all figures can be kept in one file, it should be named Supplementary Figures - :ref:`Title case<title_case>`, blue and bold font.
+- When all figures are kept in one file, it should be named Supplementary Figures - :ref:`Title case<title_case>`, blue and bold font.

 .. image:: /_static/suppl_all_figs_dl.png
   	:alt: Supplementary figures all kept in file